-ECG interpretation usually starts with assessment of the P-wave.
+ECG interpretation usually starts with an assessment of the P-wave.
 The P-wave is a small, positive and smooth wave.
 It is small because the atria make a relatively small muscle mass.
-If the rhythm is sinus rhythm (i.e under normal circumstances) the P-wave vector is directed downwards and to the left in the frontal plane and this yields a positive P-wave in lead II (Figure 2, right hand side).
+If the rhythm is sinus rhythm (i.e under normal circumstances) the P-wave vector is directed downwards and to the left in the frontal plane and this yields a positive P-wave in lead II (Figure 2, right-hand side).
 The P-wave is always positive in lead II during sinus rhythm.
-This is rather easy to understand because lead II is angled alongside the P-wave vector, and the exploring electrode is located in front of the P-wave vector (Figure 2, right hand side).
+This is rather easy to understand because lead II is angled alongside the P-wave vector, and the exploring electrode is located in front of the P-wave vector (Figure 2, right-hand side).

 Figure 2 (above) does not show that the P-wave in lead II might actually be slightly asymmetric by having two humps.
 This is often (but not always) seen on ordinary ECG tracings and it is explained by the fact that the atria are depolarized sequentially, with the right atrium being depolarized before the left atrium.
 The first half of the P-wave is therefore a reflection of right atrial depolarization and the second half is a reflection of left atrial depolarization.
 This is shown in Figure 3 (upper panel).
 Recall that the P-wave in V1 is often biphasic, which is also shown in Figure 3.

 If an atria becomes enlarged (typically as a compensatory mechanism) its contribution to the P-wave will be enhanced.
 Enlargement of the left and right atria causes typical P-wave changes in lead II and lead V1 (Figure 3).